AbelTattah/Pkg-Del/Readme.md

 ```

-Use the various routes with axios or the fetch api to make various requests depending
+Use the various routes with axios or the fetch API to make various requests depending
 on your use case.

 Happy Hacking.